-In Family 2, two Omani brothers born of a first cousin union, were found to have bilateral SNHL, intellectual disability and AI (Table 1, Figure 1 and Supplementary Figure 5).
+In Family 2, two Omani brothers born of a first cousin union were found to have bilateral SNHL, intellectual disability and AI (table 1, figure 1 and online supplemental figure 5).
 Exome sequencing of one affected brother revealed a homozygous missense variant in PLXNB2, c.2248G>A, p.(Asp750Asn).
-This replaces a charged residue with an uncharged one, affecting a highly conserved residue in the extracellular portion of the protein (Supplementary Figure 3).
-SIFT predicts the variant to be deleterious and it was not identified in gnomAD (Supplementary Table 2).
+This replaces a charged residue with an uncharged one, affecting a highly conserved residue in the extracellular portion of the protein (online supplemental figure 3).
+SIFT predicts the variant to be deleterious and it was not identified in gnomAD (online supplemental table 2).

 Family 3 was identified independently via the UK Inherited Retinal Dystrophy Consortium.
 They are a white British family with an affected male child born with facial clefting, who also presented with nystagmus shortly after birth.
 In middle childhood, he was diagnosed with retinal dystrophy, high myopia, microcorneas and mild keratopathy.
-He also has mild bilateral SNHL for sounds ranging from 500-4000 Hz, and AI (Table 1, Figures 1, 2 and Supplementary Figure 6).
+He also has mild bilateral SNHL for sounds ranging from 500 to 4000 Hz, and AI (table 1, figures 1 and 2 and online supplemental figure 6).
 Exome sequencing revealed biallelic compound heterozygous variants in PLXNB2, one a nonsense variant, c.750C>A, p.(Cys250), and one synonymous variant altering the final base of the splice donor site of exon 19, predicted to affect splicing, c.3117G>A, p.(Thr1039=).
-Analysis with splice prediction tools Splice AI[26] and NetGene2[25] predicted loss of the donor site, suggesting that some of intron 19 may be retained in the mature transcript (Supplementary Table 4, Supplementary Figure 7).
-Neither variant was identified in gnomAD (Supplementary Table 2).
+Analysis with splice prediction tools Splice AI26 and NetGene225 predicted loss of the donor site, suggesting that some of intron 19 may be retained in the mature transcript (online supplemental table 4, online supplemental figure 7).
+Neither variant was identified in gnomAD (online supplemental table 2).
 A second fetus, who presented with clefting, was electively aborted.
 Genotyping showed that the fetus was heterozygous for the nonsense PLXNB2 variant only.

-Next, we searched the UK 100,000 Genomes dataset[35] for patients with biallelic variants in PLXNB2 and a similar phenotype.
-We identified one affected white British female (Family 4) with SNHL, AI, lower limb lymphoedema and cellulitis (Table 1, Figures 1, 2, c.2606delT, p.(Phe869Serfs45) and c.3982_3986delCTTT, p.(Phe1328Hisfs65) in PLXNB2 (Supplementary Figure 9), both predicted to produce transcripts that are subject to nonsense mediated decay.[36]
-Variant c.2606delT, p.(Phe869Serfs45) has previously been identified in gnomAD as a heterozygous variant in one individual, suggesting an allele frequency of 4.024 x10-6.
+Next, we searched the UK 100,000 Genomes dataset35 for patients with biallelic variants in PLXNB2 and a similar phenotype.
+We identified one affected white British female (Family 4) with SNHL, AI, lower limb lymphoedema and cellulitis (table 1, figures 1 and 2, online supplemental figure 8).
+She carries biallelic compound heterozygous frameshift variants c.2606delT, p.(Phe869Serfs45) and c.3982_3986delCTTT, p.(Phe-1328Hisfs65) in PLXNB2 (online supplemental figure 9), both predicted to produce transcripts that are subject to nonsense mediated decay.36 Variant c.2606delT, p.(Phe869Serfs45) has previously been identified in gnomAD as a heterozygous variant in one individual, suggesting an allele frequency of 4.024×10-6.
 Variant c.3982_3986delCTTT, p.(Phe1328Hisfs65) was not present in gnomAD.